Coonhound Pitbull Mix: Complete Guide

 The Coonhound And Pitbull Mix is a medium-sized dog that is a hybrid of the Coonhound and the American Pitbull Terrier.
 It is a combination of the strong and fearless Pitbull and the intelligence and hunting ability of the Coonhounds.

-The resulting Pitbull and Hound Mix offsprings are full of energy and agility.
-They are quite affectionate with a touch of independence.
+The resulting Pitbull and Hound Mix offspring are full of energy and agility.
+They are quite affectionate, gentle and with a touch of independence.

 Read also: Doberman Pitbull Mix (Complete Guide)